(Current students should visit the course syllabus and assignments pages.)

 Description from the course catalog:

-This course focuses on using the computer as a problem-solving tool.
+This course emphasizes the discipline of computer science, focusing on techiques and strategies to use the computer as a problem-solving tool.
 Students will learn how to break problems down into smaller parts, craft careful solutions, and turn those solutions into working computer programs.
 The course assumes no prior programming experience or technical knowledge.

-Introduction to Computer Science is an Honors-level course requiring solid interest and effort.
+Introduction to computer science is an honors-level course requiring solid interest and effort.
 Students in the course should expect to spend at least one hour per class meeting on homework.
+We place major emphasis on principled programming; students earn more credit for careful and thorough work.